-- 23.1 In relation to their conduct as a Governor of the Trust, each Governor must comply with the Constitution, the Trust's code of conduct for Governors, the NHS Foundation Trust Code of Governance, the requirements of the law and any guidance issued by Monitor. - 23.2 Governors will confirm their agreement to adhere to the Trust's code of conduct for Governors by signing a copy annually and returning it to the Company Secretary. - 23.3 Canvassing of Directors or Governors or of any members of any committee of the Trust directly or indirectly for any appointment by the Trust shall disqualify the candidate for such appointment. - 23.4 A Governor shall not solicit for any person any appointment under the Trust or recommend any person for such appointment, but this Standing Order shall not preclude a Governor from giving written testimonial of a candidate's ability, experience or character for submission to the Trust.
+- 23.225.2 Governors will must confirm their agreement to adhere to the Trust's cC ode of conduct Conduct for Governors by signing a copy annually and returning it to the Company Secretary. - 23.325.3 Canvassing of Directors or Governors or of any members of any committee of the Trust directly or indirectly for any appointment by the Trust shall disqualify the candidate for such appointment. - 23.425.4 A Governor shall not solicit for any person any appointment under the Trust or recommend any person for such appointment, but this Standing Order shall not preclude a Governor from giving written testimonial of a candidate's ability, experience or character for submission to the Trust.

-24 Interest of Governors in Contracts
+2426 Interest of Governors in Contracts

-If it comes to the knowledge of a Governor that a contract in which the Governor has any pecuniary interest not being a contract to which the Governor is a party, has been, or is proposed to be, entered into by the Trust the Governor shall, at once, give notice in writing to the Secretary of the fact that the Governor is interested therein.
+If it comes to the knowledge of a Governor that a contract in which the Governor has any pecuniary interest not being a contract to which the Governor is a party, has been, or is proposed to be, entered into by the Trust the Governor shall, at once, give notice in writing to the Company Secretary of the fact that the Governor is interested therein.
 In the case of married persons or persons living together as partners, the interest of one partner shall, if known to the other, be deemed to be also the interest of that partner.